oconnor663/jacko.io/posts/async_three.md

 task that's waiting for it to finish.
 The waiting side needs somewhere to put its `Waker`, so that the finishing side can invoke it.[^one_waker] The finishing side also needs somewhere to put its return value `T`, so that the waiting side can receive it.
-Since we don't need both of those things at the same time, we'll use an `enum`.
-The `enum` needs to be shared and mutable, so we'll wrap it in an `Arc`[^arc] and a `Mutex`:[^rc_refcell]
+We won't need both of those things at the same time, so we can use an `enum`.
+We need this `enum` to be shared and mutable, so we'll wrap it in an `Arc`[^arc] and a `Mutex`:[^rc_refcell]

 [^one_waker]: Note that we only need space for one `Waker`.
 It's possible that